mryab/efficient-dl-systems/week03_fast_pipelines/homework/README.md

 ### Report instructions
 After you are done with a code, you can either:
 - Display benchmark results in `pandas.DataFrame` in your `.ipynb` file
-- Display benchmark results in the table in your `.md` file
+- Display benchmark results in the table in your `.pdf` file

 ## Task 3: ViT profiling (3 points)
 In this section, you're given a training script for a [Vision Transformer model](https://huggingface.co/docs/transformers/model_doc/vit) on [Dogs vs. Cats dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition).